horatiuzetau/lasertag/README.md

 - Application is still (and will remain) in the MVP state.
 Exception handling was not implemented, because all the validations and exceptions are handled by the front-end.
 We needed a working API that can be used as soon as possible.
 - For the same reason (desire of fast delivery and acceptance for corrupted data), tests were not created.
+- I did not have time to write tests for bundled scenario

 ---